 Local Travel — It’s About The People You Meet

-Local travel and connecting with locals is going to be a big part of what we do here on Grantourismo.
+Local travel and connecting with locals is going to be a major part of what we do here on Grantourismo.
 Because sometimes it’s the people you meet on your travels, as much as the places you visit, that makes travel meaningful and memorable.

-Occasionally — and it’s certainly a growing trend — there might be an interview with a local or a box with insider tips, but the inclusion of anything to do with real living-breathing people is rare.
+Occasionally — and it’s certainly a growing trend, and one that we have contributed to — there might be an interview with a local or a box with insider tips, but the inclusion of anything more to do with real living-breathing people is rare.

 So why don’t we have more guidebooks and magazine stories that introduce us to local people and more text about the local people we might meet on our travels?
 Would these things not be just as much an incentive to explore a destination as a museum or art gallery listing?

-Because it is those local people, especially people with expertise and specialised knowledge, who always give us the best tips for restaurants, bars, local markets, shops, music venues and art galleries, the tips that make it into the guidebooks we write that travellers now use.
+Because it is those local people, especially people with expertise and specialised knowledge, who always give us the best advice for restaurants, bars, local markets, shops, music venues and art galleries, the tips that make it into the guidebooks we write that travellers now use.

-As a result, we’re making it an integral part of how we travel from now on: we’re going to be introducing them to you, and to ask them to share their insider secrets, hidden gems, local tips on what you should do, where you should go and what you should eat, and how they recommend you should go about ‘living like locals’ in their hometown.
+We’re going to be introducing them to you, and asking them to share their insider secrets, hidden gems, local tips on what you should do, where you should go and what you should eat, and how they recommend you should go about ‘living like locals’ in their hometown.

-We’ll be tapping into these local perspectives, insights and experiences through our Local Knowledge interview series and filing other posts about interesting locals we encounter under The People You Meet category.
+We’ll be tapping into these local perspectives, insights and experiences through our Local Knowledge interview series and filing other posts about interesting locals we encounter under Local Travel in ‘Meet‘.

 Because for us, it’s these kinds of interactions with locals that make the experience of a place all the more enriching and authentic.
 And besides, how many guidebooks can we lug around on the epic journey we’re about to begin?